sittzon/magnes/README.md

-# nesemu
+# magnes
-A NES emulator in python!
+A NES emulator, written in python.